 - Erythrodermic Psoriasis – One of the most inflamed forms of psoriasis, erythrodermic psoriasis looks like fiery, red skin covering large areas of the body that shed in white sheets instead of flakes.
 This form of psoriasis is usually very itchy and may cause some pain.
 Triggers for erythrodermic psoriasis include severe sunburn, infection, pneumonia, medications, or abrupt withdrawal from systemic psoriasis treatment.

-Psoriasis increases risk for other serious health conditions.
+In people with psoriasis, the immune system sends out faulty signals that speed up the growth of skin cells.
+More than just an unsightly and irritating skin rash, psoriasis increases risk for other serious health conditions.
 These include psoriatic arthritis, heart disease, heart attack, stroke, diabetes, Crohn’s disease, hypertension, obesity and depression.
-The National Psoriasis Foundation Medical Board urges people with psoriasis to work with their doctors to watch for the potential onset of any health issues related to psoriasis.
+The National Psoriasis Foundation urges people with psoriasis to work with their doctors to watch for the potential onset of any health issues related to psoriasis.
+Psoriasis is the most common autoimmune disease in the country, affecting approximately 7.5 million Americans.
+Genetics and the immune system play a major role in the disease.
+It is not contagious.

 There is no cure for psoriasis, but many treatment options are available.
-Treatment is individualized for each person and depends on the severity of the disease, the type of psoriasis and how the person reacts to certain treatments.
+Treatment is individualized for each person and depends on the severity of the disease, the type of psoriasis, the affected area, and how the person reacts to certain treatments.
+For cases that fail to respond to topical treatment and oral medications—or for other individual reasons—photodynamic therapy is another popular treatment for psoriasis.
+Other options may be prescribed for severe, treatment-resistant cases.

 *Results may vary per patient.